Localization and multi-language support

-- Select the Web override file from the list of files and then click Copy on the toolbar.
+- Select the localization Web in the list and then click Copy on the toolbar.

 - Set the Target Culture to fr-FR and click Submit.

-- From the list of localization files, select the fr-FR culture version of the Web override file and then click Details on the toolbar.
+- From the list of localizations, select the fr-FR culture version of the Web localization and then click Details on the toolbar.

 - You may need to recycle the Dundas BI application pool for the changes to take effect.

 - Navigate to <DundasBI website>/LogOn?cultureName=fr-FR and log on.